scoutred/blog/content/post/2016/autocad-and-kml-downloads-for-parcel-lot-lines.md

 2. Click "Download DXF" and then open the file.

-3. Inside of autocad type "z" for zoom and hit enter, then type "e" for extent and then hit enter.
+3. Inside of AutoCAD type "z" for zoom and hit enter, then type "e" for extent and then hit enter.
 You should now be looking at the generated parcel lot lines.

 	![Parcel lot line downloads](/images/2016/autocad-and-kml-downloads-for-parcel-lot-lines/autocad-screen-shot.png)